andweeb/Ki/README.md

 Native desktop shortcuts are pretty handy but are contextual and shallow in execution, eventually requiring manual effort to achieve complicated tasks.

-Ki borrows principles from the [vi](https://en.wikipedia.org/wiki/Vi#Interface) text editor to <s>kill the mouse</s> streamline desktop workflows through modal, composable commands, constructed in the same way keystrokes in vi constitute "sentences":
+Ki borrows principles from the [vi](https://en.wikipedia.org/wiki/Vi#Interface) text editor <s>to kill the mouse</s> to streamline desktop workflows through modal, composable commands, constructed in the same way keystrokes in vi constitute "sentences":
 - `⌘;s`: target and focus an entity `⌘;`, the Safari `s` application
 - `⌘'<Space>s`: apply the action `⌘'` to toggle `<Space>` media playing in the frontmost Safari `s` window
 - `⌘⇧'s⌘3`: select `⌘⇧'` a specific Safari `s` tab and focus the third one `⌘3` from the left